-How do I apply for Social Security benefits?
+How do I start my Social Security benefits?

 If your case requires a hearing before an Administrative Law Judge, you may have to wait for a year or more for a favorable decision.

-Immediately!
+However, you should see them immediately!
 Preparation takes time.
 The best time to hire an attorney is the earliest stage of denial.

-What does it cost to hire an attorney?
+How much will it cost to hire an attorney?

 On one hand, the fee for the service of your attorney as your representative is 25% of your social security benefits.
 However, the Social Security Administration or Administrative Law Judge should still finalize the arrangement of the fees.